I usually look back at my old photography portfolio layout and always revise what new I could bring to it.

 Do think about the clarity you want to communicate to the viewer; most magazines only have couple of minutes time to go through the endless amount of portfolios, so make sure yours stands out with the layout you build.
 Less is also more in this case!

-In this article I’m working with Adobe Photoshop, which I use for almost anything I do creatively.
+In this article I’m working with Photoshop, which I use for almost any creative purposes.

 When you are applying to submissions with your art you always need to consider what is the overall themes the magazine is working with.
 Look honestly at your photographs and examine if your work would fit there.
 The same goes with brands you want to work with.
 Do you match with aesthetics and can you deliver quality photographs to them ?
 When you can answer yourself and determine where it is you’re at with your skills and knowledge, you can start to develop it further.

 There are tons of photographers that might state they are better just because they have been photographing for 20+ years.
 Do not fall for this, people can learn photography in short period of time and sometimes the years of experience does not bring development to the expertise.

 In this article I will take you step by step in putting your photography portfolio layout together.
 I will cover portfolios with mostly contemporary photography and you will have examples on different subjects you are working with.

 Example 1: Lia Darjes – still life documentation

 I wanted to have Lia as an example to show how to layout dark images with mostly still life.
 She does have the balance of documenting people behind these compositions too.
 Adding only one image on a page will emphasize the that work more.

 The series I chose for this was Tempora Morte, you can find the whole series here.

 As you can see, I chose 5 images for this series.
 There were more, but when adding multiple series when applying for publications or commercial work, you have to narrate what you show.